-Check out this great video to see some of what the CHSF has accomplished so far in 2018.
+Check out this great video to see some of what the CHSF accomplished in 2018.

 Help from the Foundation will allow Central to purchase a 3D-printer and create a “Maker Space”.
 A 3D printer would allow our students to imagine, design, create and prepare for the future.
 Our students can then move from being consumers of technology to being creators and designers of technology.

 As shown in the video above, the Foundation is providing critical support for the first STEAM Camp based in a north Knoxville high school and It will be the second high school summer STEAM Camp in Knox County.
 The inaugural camp was held in June and was an effective follow-up to Shannondale’s STEM Camp.
 It was a week-long camp for rising 4th-7th graders where campers will had the opportunity to explore, science, technology, engineering, the arts, and mathematics in a fun hands-on environment.
 Learning activities included lessons in biology, chemistry, and physics, rocket building, multi-story egg drops, fun with iPads, iPods, computers, and calculators.
 Campers learned tech ethics, coding, and math through art as well as music, games, and manipulatives.
 They got to see the connection between art and science, make stuff, break stuff, and take stuff apart.
 They learned about robots, experience the engineering design process first-hand, and tried their hand at theater and music.
 Campers made their own snacks (food engineering) and tried their hand at dissection, forensics, and anatomy.
 The camp was be staffed by high school, middle school, and elementary school teachers.
 High school students served as teaching assistants and camp counselors.
 The week ignited the spark of learning in campers eyes and it is a project which the Foundation hopes to continue in future years!